adaltas/node-nikita/packages/engine/src/registry.coffee.md

   Default object to return, used by `register`, `deprecate` and `unregister`.
   Could be used to provide a chained style API.
 * `on_register`
   User function called on action registration.
+Takes two arguments: the action name and the action itself.
 * `parent`
   Parent registry.